CUHK-SE-Group/GRev/README.md

 ### Start Testing

 Now you need to start the database servers.
-We have already provide the docker compose file, since Nebula requires a cluster, you have to start the Nebula cluster first.
+We have already provided the docker-compose file, since Nebula requires a cluster, you have to start the Nebula cluster first.

 ```bash
 $ cd nebula-docker-compose